Skip to main content

 Handle large result-sets with Pagination

 Sometimes the result of a query execution can fetch many records.
-It is inefficient to fetch a large number of row.
+It is inefficient to fetch a large number of rows.
 It can generate a lot of network traffic as the consuming application may not require all the records.
 DB2Rest implements offset pagination to support limiting the results of a query.

 The LIMIT clause